blacksmoke26/Taktee/console/README.md

   - New Code Viewer
   - Light and Shine Theme
 - Version 1.0
-  - Vast API options
+  - Powerfull API
-  - Own cosole commands
+  - Own console commands
-  - Arrow Up/Down keys to jump to the code line
+  - Arrow Up/Down keys to jump to line by line the code history
-  - Easy to Use and extent
+  - Easy to Use and extend
   - Mutiple code statments (save in code history)
-  - Dark Theme included
+  - Base Themes included
+  - Easy JavaScript/Ajax setup
   - Tiny HTML structure

 ### Usage